INFORMSJoC/2024.0546/src/LogTPc/readme.md

 The codes in this folder handle a patent race model of Goyal & Joshi (2006).
 When applying LogTPc to a new problem, one has to adjust the parameters in `main.m` and the formulas in `def.m` and `def_p.m`.
 Another version for the public good provision model of Bramoulle & Kranton (2007) is shown in folder `public-good`.

 As argued in our paper, the utility functions in the patent race model sometimes are not concave.
-That is, the algorithm may end at some networks that are not pairwise stable.
+As a result, the algorithm may end at some networks that are not pairwise stable.
 To solve this problem, we draw the graphs of the utility functions via `check_PS.m`.
 With the graphs, one can easily check pairwise stability of a certain network, according to our Theorem 2.